danielrbenjamin/pluely/README.md

 ## Invisibility Mode

-Pluely operates with complete stealth during sensitive scenarios.
+FRIDAY operates with complete stealth during sensitive scenarios.
 The application features a translucent overlay window that sits above all other applications, making it invisible in video calls, screen shares, and recordings.
 The window is designed to be screenshot-proof and undetectable in meeting platforms like Zoom, Google Meet, Microsoft Teams, and Slack Huddles.
-When sharing your screen or recording, Pluely remains invisible to your audience while providing you with real-time AI assistance.
+When sharing your screen or recording, FRIDAY remains invisible to your audience while providing you with real-time AI assistance.

 ## System Audio Capture